MicrosoftDocs/customer-insights/ci-docs/data/customer-insights-dataverse.md

 ---
-title: Work with Customer Insights data in Microsoft Dataverse
+title: Work with Customer Insights - Data and Microsoft Dataverse
-description: Learn how to connect Customer Insights and Microsoft Dataverse and understand the output tables that are exported to Dataverse. ms.date: 07/17/2023 ms.topic: conceptual
+description: Learn how to connect Customer Insights and Microsoft Dataverse and understand the output tables that are exported to Dataverse. ms.date: 09/01/2023 ms.topic: conceptual
 author: kishorem
 ms.author: kishorem
 ms.custom: bap-template
 ---

-# Work with Customer Insights data in Microsoft Dataverse
+# Work with Customer Insights - Data and Microsoft Dataverse

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-Customer Insights makes its output tables available in [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro).
+Dynamics 365 Customer Insights - Data makes its output tables available in [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro).
 This integration enables easy data sharing and custom development through a low code/no code approach.
 The output tables are available as tables in a Dataverse environment.
 You can use the data for any other application based on Dataverse tables.
 These tables enable scenarios like automated workflows through Power Automate or building apps with Power Apps.

 You can also [ingest data from on-premises data sources using Power Platform dataflows and gateways](connect-power-query.md#add-data-from-on-premises-data-sources) into your Dataverse environment.